euugenechou/reviews/fast26/minos/review.md

 ### Weaknesses

-While the evaluation is thorough and comprehensive, there are a few aspects and takeaways that are unclear.
+While the evaluation is thorough and comprehensive, there are a few aspects about it and takeaways from it that are unclear.

 ## Comments for authors

 Thank you for your submission to FAST'26!
 I was very impressed with your paper.
 I enjoyed all your insights in this problem space and find the work quite impactful.
-I found the formal data separation model and its accompanying figures not only effective for communciating the insights on the tradeoff between WAF and OP space, but also a great help for facilitating understanding of the differences between SOTA and your work.
+I found the formal data separation model and its accompanying figures not only effective for communicating the insights on the tradeoff between WAF and OP space, but also a great help for facilitating understanding of the differences between SOTA and your work.

-Overall, I find your paper to be very strong and cannot overstate my apprecation for the level of rigor displayed with all the formalism, data measurement, and analysis.
+Overall, I find your paper to be very strong and appreciate the level of rigor displayed with all the formalism, data measurement, and analysis.
 The evaluation across the various performance metrics is comprehensive and thorough.
-I did have some small concerns about the evaluation, which I expand more on in the detailed comments.
+I did have some concerns about the evaluation, which I expand more on in the detailed comments.
 But at a high level, there are certain aspects and takeaways from the presented results which left me with some confusion---I believe these can all be addressed with the inclusion of additional information.

 ### Detailed comments